A few tips from teachers like you to help integrate Raz-Plus into your classroom.

 Teacher Tip #18Write students' names on plastic cups.
 Stack them on top of the computer in the classroom.
 The student whose cup is on top is "up" at the computer.
 Students can set a timer for a teacher-designated time and then move their cup to the bottom of the stack so the next student can take their turn.

-Teacher Tip #19Use Raz-Kids to model visualization.
-Play a Raz-Kids Listen eBook without allowing students to see the screen.
+Teacher Tip #19Use Raz-Plus to model visualization.
+Play a Raz-Plus Listen eBook without allowing students to see the screen.
 Pause every few pages and have students sketch what "pops into their heads."
 Compare to the illustrator's pictures on a second read.

-Teacher Tip #20Use a Raz-Kids informational book to introduce students to an upcoming topic being studied in math, science, or social studies.
+Teacher Tip #20Use a Raz-Plus informational book to introduce students to an upcoming topic being studied in math, science, or social studies.

 Teacher Tip #21Challenge students to find and read a fiction book and a nonfiction book on a related topic as they browse in the Reading Room.
 Then bring the class together for a compare-and-contrast lesson.